Chrome privacy settings on Android: Tight level

 Downside: You will have to manually enter logins and passwords every time you sign in.

-Delete bank card details from Google Pay
+Delete saved bank card info

-What for: To prevent them from leaking.
+What for: To prevent it from leaking.

-When you enter your card details in order to buy something on the Internet, Chrome may offer to save them in your Google account.
-If you visit the same online retailer in the future, the browser will automatically fill in the payment form.
+When you enter bank card details to make a purchase online, Chrome can offer to save them in your Google account.If you visit the same online retailer in the future, the browser will automatically fill in the payment form.
 This may be convenient, but it gives Google the right to store your payment information on its servers and pass it on to third parties along with your personal details — for example, inform a bank of your location.
 To delete your payment details:

 1. Tap the three dots in the upper right corner of the screen;

-3. Go to the Payment Methods section;
+3. Go to the Payment methods section;

 Downside: You'll have to manually enter your card details every time you buy something.